Milenge Milenge: Plot

 Priya Malhotra is an orphan living in Delhi who hopes to have a family of her own and keeps a diary outlining her dreams and the type of man she wants to meet – someone who does not drink, smoke, or tell lies.
 She is skeptical when her friend Honey's aunt, a card reader, Sunita Rao, predicts that she will go to a foreign land and find the love of her life in seven days.
-She is pleasantly surprised when she is selected to go to the Youth Festival in Bangkok.
+Priya is pleasantly surprised when she is selected to go to the Youth Festival in Bangkok.

 That is where Immy enters.
-Immy is the complete opposite of what Priya wants in a guy.
-He smokes, drinks, and lies.
-Due to his bad habits, Immy is being chased by security, and he runs into Priya's hostel room to hide.
-Before he leaves, he sees Priya and falls in love with her.
+Immy, who also goes to attend the Youth Festival in Bangkok from India, is the complete opposite of what Priya wants in a guy as he is amongst those who smokes, drinks, and tell lies.
+Due to his bad habits, Immy is being chased by security when he and his friends disguised as females in order to wish one of his friends girlfriend on her birthday, and in process, Immy runs into Priya's hostel room to hide.
+Before he leaves, Immy sees Priya and falls in love with her.
 He takes her diary and escapes.
-He then pretends to be the guy Priya wants to be with, and the two start a relationship.
-Soon enough, Priya spots her diary in his room and realises he had stolen her diary and pretended to be like her dream man.
+Immy then pretends to be the guy Priya wants to be with (after reading her diary), and the two start a relationship.
+Soon enough, Priya spots her diary in Immy’s room and realises that he had stolen her diary and pretended to be like her dream man.
 She breaks up with him and returns to Delhi to forget about her past.